ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-third-party-data-with-builtin-connector.md

 During the completion of this step (by following the step-by-step instructions), you'll save the following information to a text file.
 The values for these will be used to configure the connector app in Step 7.

-- Application ID
+- Facebook application ID
-- Application secret
+- Facebook application secret
-- Webhooks verify token
+- Facebook Webhooks verify token

-## Step 6: Configure the connector app
+## Step 6: Configure the Facebook connector app

+The next step is to add configurations settings to the Facebook connector app that you uploaded when you created the Azure web app resource in Step 4.
+You'll do this by going to the home page of your connector app and configuring it.

+For step-by-step instructions, see [Configure the connector](deploy-facebook-connector.md#step-6-configure-the-connector).

+During the completion of this step (by following the step-by-step instructions), you'll provide the following information (that you've copied to a text file after completing the previous steps).

+- Facebook application ID (obtained in Step 5)
+- Facebook application secret (obtained in Step 5)
+- Facebook webhooks verify token(obtained in Step 5)
+- Azure Active Directory application ID (obtained in Step 2)
+- Azure Active Directory application secret (the client secret obtained in Step 2)
+- Azure Active Directory application Uri (the Azure app service URL obtained in Step 4; for example, https://facebookconnector.azurewebsites.net)
+- App insights instrumentation key

 ## Step 7: Set up a custom connector in the Security & Compliance Center

 The final step is to set up the custom connector in the Security & Compliance Center that will import data from your Facebook Business pages to a specified mailbox in Office 365.

-## Set up

-3. Create AAD app using [Azure portal](https://portal.azure.com)

-4. Create storage account using [Azure portal](https://portal.azure.com)

-5. Create a Facebook developer App on [Facebook developer portal](https://developers.facebook.com/docs/pages/getting-started/).

-## Finalize

-1. Download the Zip file of connector code

-2. Deploy it in Azure and bring up the connector service

-3. Configure Login and webhook on Facebook developer portal

-4. Go to SCC portal <https://protection.office.com>

-5. Go to Data Governance \> Import\> Archive third-party data.
-Click on Add connector button, choose custom and follow the onscreen steps
+After you successfully complete this step, the Office 365 Import service will starting importing data from your Facebook Business pages to Office 365.

+For step-by-step instructions, see [Set up a custom connector in the Security & Compliance Center](deploy-facebook-connector.md#step-7-set-up-a-custom-connector-in-the-security--compliance-center).

+During the completion of this step (by following the step-by-step instructions), you'll provide the following information (that you've copied to a text file after completing the steps).

+- Azure app service URL (obtained in Step 4; for example https://facebookconnector.azurewebsites.net)
+- Client secret (obtained in Step 2)